apytypes/apytypes/docs/api/quantizationoverflow.rst

 :py:attr:`QuantizationMode.TRN`, which will converge towards a half).

 .. image:: ../_static/quantization.png
-   :alt: Illustration of the different quantization modes
+   :alt: Illustration of the different quantization modes.

 .. autoclass:: apytypes.QuantizationMode